elastic/monaco-esql/README.md

 To release a new version add a `publish` label to the PR.
 Or you can run the `Release` Github action manually from Github web.

+There is no need to bump the version manually, release-it does it automatically.

 ## License

 MIT